Timsey/starter-academic/content/home/talks.md

 # Order that this section appears on the page.
 weight: 20

-title: 'Recent & upcoming talks'
+title: 'Recent talks'
-subtitle:

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 6

   # Filter on criteria
   filters:
     author: ""